 Just like licensees, invitees are given permission to enter land.
 However, invitees enter the land specifically for the profit of the owner, with customers in retail stores being a prime example.
 Property owners here have a duty to patrol their land and to be aware of any hazardous condition that may jeopardize visitor safety.

-Common Examples of Premises Liability Cases
+What Are Some Common Examples of Premises Liability Cases?

-Most people think of slips, trips, and falls when thinking of injuries that happens on another’s property.
+Most people think of slips, trips, and falls when thinking of injuries that happen on another’s property.
 However, temporary hazards such as spills, icy walkways, and standing water are not the only property defects that a premises liability lawyer in Glastonbury could help a plaintiff file suit for.

 Another category of premises liability claim addresses accidents that result from structural defects.
-Issues such as broken stairs, poor lighting, or even a lack of fire detectors often causes injuries to unsuspecting visitors, or to residents in apartment buildings and other rented dwellings.
+Issues such as broken stairs, poor lighting, or even a lack of fire detectors often cause injuries to unsuspecting visitors, or to residents in apartment buildings and other rented dwellings.

 In addition, landowners may be responsible for any criminal activity that happens on their property.
 If a crime occurs where the criminal is emboldened by a lack of security personnel, an absence of security cameras, or even broken or missing locks, the landowner may share liability for any injury that results.